 To give you a better understanding of how standardization on Lenovo helped us cut inventory costs, let’s drill down a bit on the details.

 “Connectria has exceeded our expectations to provide excellent uptime and availability.
 They have designed better solutions than we originally asked for and are willing to customize to meet our needs.
 Connectria has a culture of getting things done and doing it right.
-We definitely see a potential to grow our business with them into the future.”
+We definitely see potential growth for our business with them into the future.”

 Improving System Resiliency